-All employees, except hourly and crossing guard employees, who are called for jury service in any court of the State of Wisconsin or of the United States will be entitled to a leave of absence from the City without loss of pay.
+All employees who are called for jury service in any court of the State of Wisconsin or of the United States will be entitled to a leave of absence from the City without loss of pay.
 Serving as a juror will not constitute an interruption of service for the purposes of computing seniority or longevity and an employee will not be charged with any personal leave during the time on jury duty.
-This section does not apply to hourly employees and crossing guards.
-(MGO 3.32(11))
+(MGO 3.32(11).)